austinmags/foenix-libsmallc/readme.md

 void *smalloc(unsigned long);
 ```

-The implementation will attempt to ressurrect a previously freed chunk of memory before
+The implementation will attempt to resurrect a previously freed chunk of memory before
 allocating more memory out of the heap.

 Returns NULL if there is not enough memory to satisify the requested amount.